Tips on How to Weather the Storm

 Decide with your family how to communicate with each other if you are separated.
 Gather the phone numbers of local responders and keep them next to your phone, and a copy in your wallet or car.
 Do your children know how to call for help?
 Make sure your plan covers any family member's special needs.
 After making your plan, practice it!

 What supplies would you need if your family had to stay in your home for several days, possibly without power?
+The American Red Cross has a list of suggested items to include in an Emergency Preparedness Kit.
 The things you don't already have you can purchase gradually to balance out any cost.
 What different things would you need if you had to evacuate?
 Don't forget a battery-operated NOAA weather radio.
 It's a terrific tool to keep you informed about storms and other emergencies.
 There are even models that help warn those who are deaf or hearing impaired.

 Make a plan to take care of your pets, especially if you may have to leave your home.